sambacha/hardhat-spark/README.md

   $ mortar deploy [PATH]

 OPTIONS
   -h, --help                 show CLI help
   --debug                    Used for debugging purposes.
   --networkId=networkId      (required) Network ID of the network you are willing to deploy your contracts.
+  --rpcProvider=rpcProvider  RPC Provider - URL of open RPC interface for your ethereum node.

+  --state=state              Provide name of module's that you would want to use as state.
+Most commonly used if you are
+                             deploying more than one module that are dependant on each other.

-  --skipConfirmation     Used to skip confirmation questions.
+  --yes                      Used to skip confirmation questions.
 ```

 _See code: [src/commands/deploy.ts](https://github.com/Tenderly/mortar-tenderly/blob/v0.0.0/src/commands/deploy.ts)_